 Kea Krause is a writer living in New York.
 Her work has appeared in The Atlantic, Lapham's Quarterly, The Believer, The Toast, VICE and Broadly, among other media outlets, and has been anthologized in The Best American Science and Nature Writing 2016 and The Best American Travel Writing 2016.
 She holds an MFA in creative nonfiction from Columbia University, where she taught undergraduate creative writing.

 Enter your email address to receive notifications for author Kea Krause

-You have been added to the notification list for author Kea Krause
+Confirmation link sent to your email to add you to notification list for author Kea Krause

 More by this author